Upcoming launch of $8.8 billion telescope places women’s leading roles in center focus

 “It doesn’t matter what I think,” she replied.
 “We’re not doing religion here, we’re doing science.”

 In an interview with The Post, Tarter, 77, said that while the Webb is an important step in cosmic observation, the public should not expect to receive significant answers, if any, as to whether other life could exist.
-Instead, she’s more interested on the information the Webb might give that no one anticipates.
+Instead, she’s more interested in the information the Webb might give that no one anticipates.

 “Astronomy has a very old and rich history that we build new instrumentation and we go and argue for funding for that instrumentation, telling our funders all of the answers it’s going to find to questions that we have today,” Tarter said.

 “But the true history of astronomical instrumentation is when you build an instrument to look at the cosmos in a different way, the most exciting thing that instrument does is discover something you never expected.
 So I hope that Webb will continue with that legacy and will show us something that none of us had in mind when the telescope was proposed.”

 For Seager, the launch of the Webb, and the chance to observe the exoplanets with the space telescope, is personal.
 Before her husband, Michael Wevrick, died of cancer in 2011, Seager vowed to her spouse that she would do “big things” and that his death would have meaning.
 In the film, she recalled that when she said this to him, the 47-year-old Wevrick, who could barely speak at the time, offered a simple reply: “You would have done it anyway.”